Helping North Carolina Clients Protect Their Rights And Interests

-Sometimes called "Separation Papers", a Separation and Property Settlement Agreement is a written contract which a married couple can enter at the time they decide to separate from each other and to live permanently separate and apart.
+Sometimes called “separation papers”, a legal separation and property settlement agreement is a written contract which a married couple can enter at the time they decide to separate from each other and to live permanently separate and apart.

-Contact Milam & Idol PLLC by calling 919-805-3678 or by completing the online form to schedule an initial consultation about a separation or property settlement agreement.
+Contact Ms. Milam at the Durham law office of Milam & Idol PLLC by calling 919-805-3678 or by completing the online form to schedule an initial consultation about a separation or property settlement agreement.